Interview: forensic accident reconstruction with Pix4D

 How did Pix4D help this case?

 The Pix4D software suite allowed us to integrate traditional methods of evidence collection with nontraditional data sets.
-This meant we could combine information from older, established techniques (like GPS station points) with newer digital captures (such as drone images and PIX4Dcatch phone scans) into a single, unified project.
+This meant we could combine information from different techniques, like GPS point collection with drone captures, into a single, unified project.
 This flexibility was crucial for creating a complete and accurate accident scene reconstruction, no matter how or when the individual pieces of evidence were gathered.
-It provided one central platform for all our data, simplifying the entire reconstruction process. (check this is correct)
+It provided one central platform for all our data, simplifying the entire reconstruction process.

 Implementing new technology or equipment always involves a learning curve, requiring team members to undergo training and become familiar with the tools.
 In the beginning, many lessons were learnt from trial and error, such as learning what techniques provided the best results for the conditions present.